-Congressional Bank has developed an online portal to accept forgiveness applications, similar to how applications for PPP loans were accepted.
+Congressional Bank has developed an online portal to accept forgiveness applications.
 Instructions for how to access the portal are here.
-Please do not fill out any forgiveness application forms in advance of applying, our system will complete them for you once our team has reviewed your submitted numbers.
+Please do not fill out any forgiveness application forms in advance of applying, our system will fill out a PDF forgiveness application for you to sign once our team has reviewed your submitted numbers.

 Only users who signed the PPP note will initially be given access to the forgiveness portal.
 If you need additional users to have access, please email CARES@congressionalbank.com.